simondell/test_sportradar/README.md

 - in tickets, the `AS A` clauses can have these personas
 	- `user` refers to a user of the library (likely another engineer because this is a library, but we could imagine it as an end-user assembling a dashboard with a no-code interface too)
 	- `developer` the developer working on the project (me; these are tickets to add DX)
+- initially I felt "matches" could be modelled as a class.
+They're discrete data, and `new Match(homeTeam, awayTeam)` felt like a nice interface for them.
+- later, having both an interface `TMatch` with just the scores, and a class `Match` with the other settings seemed to highlight how the Match class was poorly factored.
+Matches aren't used outside of the Scoreboard.
+Nothing else consumes them.
+Some of their concerns (`hasEnded`, `totalScore`) are only relevant to the internal workings of Scoreboard.
+So, instead, I think better to have a private static method to create them and to lose the class.

 ## Analysis